 OutdoorGearLab Editors' Hands-on Review

 This axe is strong and light.
 It easily becomes a vertsatile snow anchor because of the large holes in the middle of the head and adze hole.
 Along with the Black Diamond Raven family, it is the easiest to use when in a hurry.
-The Altai is made of 100% titanium and at 12.5 ounces is lightest we tested with a fully functional spike.
+The Altai is made of 100 percent titanium and at 12.5 ounces is lightest we tested with a fully functional spike.
 It was nearly lighter than any of the steel-headed ice axes we tested.
-It's pick climbed steeper snow pretty well: about the same as a Petzl Snow Walker and little better than the SMC Capra or Black Diamond Raven while not as good as a Grivel Air Tech Evolution or Petzl Summit.
-It was only average at chopping steps: it performs about the same as a REI Yeti, and not as well as a Black Diamond Raven.
-We really liked its longer spike which helped us drive the shaft vertically into the snow.
+Its pick climbed steeper snow pretty well, about the same as a Petzl Snow Walker and little better than the SMC Capra or Black Diamond Raven while not as good as a Grivel Air Tech Evolution or Petzl Summit.
+It was only average at chopping steps; it performs about the same as a REI Yeti and not as well as a Black Diamond Raven.
+We really liked its longer spike, which helped us drive the shaft vertically into the snow.
 Its spike penetrates firm snow easily and as well as could be expected on hard ice.
-The Altai was slightly above average for self-arresting: a little smoother than a Petzl Sum'Tec and not quite as smooth as a REI Yeti or a Black Diamond Raven.
+The Altai was slightly above average for self-arresting; a little smoother than a Petzl Sum'Tec and not quite as smooth as a REI Yeti or a Black Diamond Raven.
 The titanium will last longer than the aluminum-headed models but probably not as long as steel-headed models.

 This an great ice axe for almost any application.
 It is light enough for early season hikers and ski mountaineers and tough enough for climbers looking for a good all-around mountain axe.
 It climbs steeper alpine routes as long as there isn't too much pure water or bare glacial ice.
 In those conditions, the lighter titanium pick won't penetrate as well.
 It is an excellent option for alpine rock climbers who have to carry their ice axe up and over their routes or anyone willing to spend extra money to save a few ounces.

 At $70 more than any other ice axe in this review, this is not an axe for those on a budget.
 If you want the lightest ice axe for most applications, you need to throw down some coin.
-After all, its is cool to have a 100% Titanium ice axe
+After all, its is cool to have a 100 percent titanium ice axe

 — Ian Nicholson